Archaeologist03/shop-app-rn-max/README.md

-# shop-app-rn
+# Shop React Native

-React Native Max course app
+#### Course project from Max, with react navigator 4, react, redux and hooks.